 Understand the imperative of controlling the costs of production and if this requires investment, and it is the right one, then the business argument should secure funding.

 Everything seems against us at the moment.

-In addition to poor prices there seem to be so many other hoops to jump through.
-Given the proximity of March 29th I hesitate to mention Europe.
-If you think we have it tough then spare a thought for our Northern European counterparts.
+In addition to market volatility there seem to be so many hoops to jump through.
+I hate to mention Europe but if you think we have it tough then spare a thought for our Northern European counterparts.
 Spare a thought for some regions of our own market, Northern Ireland particularly.
 In Europe the sheer weight of legislation, difficulty of slurry disposal, costs that we don’t even have, and yet they still manage.
 Visiting Danish, German and Dutch farmers cannot believe the lack of pig density, more relaxed legislation and the opportunities, in their eyes, for servicing an undersupplied home market with home produced meat.
 In Ireland higher costs and lower returns stretch the ingenuity of pig farmers, but still they survive and indeed thrive.
 Confidence can be boosted if we identify and quantify the opportunities rather than allow problems to drive our decisions- they don’t.

 We live in such uncertain times.

 We always did.
 The only change is what from time to time we are uncertain about.
 What doesn’t change is that until people stop eating then we service one element of a food chain the importance of which never diminishes.
 Fads come and go, fundamentals remain.